What Is Modified Bitumen Roofing A Complete Guide

 Decoding This High-Performance Roofing System

-Imagine taking the proven waterproofing of asphalt and boosting it with the flexibility of rubber or the toughness of plastic.
-That’s the simple idea behind modified bitumen roofing.
-It first showed up in Europe back in the 1960s, made its way to the U.S. in the 70s, and has been a go-to choice for commercial roofs ever since.
+Start with the waterproofing power of asphalt.
+Now add either the stretch of rubber or the toughness of plastic.
+That's modified bitumen in a nutshell.
+It got its start in Europe in the 1960s, crossed over to the U.S. in the 70s, and it's been covering commercial roofs ever since.

 The Power of Polymer Modification